Alamin2017/Al-Amin/README.md

-👋 Hi, I'm Al-Amin from Bangladesh..
+👋 Hi, I'm Al-Amin from Bangladesh.

 🌱 I’m working on Automation testing frameworks like Selenium, and Cypress.